Oklahoma Architectural/Historic Survey Requirements

 - Properties that cannot be assigned to any of the previously mentioned arrangements will be organized by County, Range, Township and Section to the nearest quarter

 Subgrantee will produce photo documentation for each property for which a survey form is completed.
 The documentation will be composed of and maintained by the Subgrantee in the following manner.
-All photo documentation will meet the digital standards described below or will be 35mm black and white photography using T-MAX ASA 100.
+All photo documentation will meet the digital standards described below.
 Digital photography is preferred.

 - Digital Images